 - Political organizations and political parties

-- Organizations that discriminate based on ethnic origin, gender, sexuality, colour, language, national or social origin, economic status, religion, political or other conscientiously held beliefs
+- Organizations that discriminate based on culture, gender, sexuality, color, language, national or social origin, economic status, religion, political or other conscientiously held beliefs

-- Advocacy groups (including projects that proselytize or advocate religious messages)
+- Advocacy groups (including projects that proselytize or advocate political or religious messages)

 - Professional associations